rprajapati4889/event-management/README.md

 # Event Management System

 A full-stack application for managing events with CRUD operations and image uploads.
+The system allows users to create, view, edit, and delete events with multiple image uploads.

-## Tech Stack
+## Project Overview

-### Backend
-- Node.js with Express
-- MySQL with Sequelize ORM
-- Multer for file uploads

-### Frontend
+This project consists of two main parts:
-- React with TypeScript
+1. A React frontend with Material-UI
-- Material-UI for components
-- Formik & Yup for form validation
-- React Router for routing
-- Axios for API calls
+2. A Node.js/Express backend with MySQL database

-## Setup Instructions
+## Quick Start

 ### Backend Setup

 1. Navigate to the backend directory:
    ```bash
    cd backend
    npm install
    ```

-2. Create a `.env` file in the backend directory with the following:
+2. Create `.env` file:
    ```
    PORT=5000
    DB_HOST=localhost